Ataraxxia/secure-arch/ui.md

 # Introduction

 In this part I will present you two options for user interface.
+Both use Wayland.

 ## GNOME